feedm3/hypem-resolver/README.md

 });
 ```

-There's also a little helper method to extract the hypem id from the track's url.
+There's also a little helper method to extract the hypem id from the song's url.

 ```js
 var hypemId = hypemResolver.urlToId('http://hypem.com/track/2c87x');